Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-Neurophysiology data was acquired using the PXIe acquisition module (imec) in a NI PXIe-1071 chassis (National Instruments) and open-ephys software (OpenEphys) at gain of 250 (LFP), and 500 (APs).
+Neurophysiology data was acquired using the PXIe acquisition module (imec) in a NI PXIe-1071 chassis (National Instruments) and OpenEphys software \cite{siegle2017open} at gain of 250 (LFP), and 500 (APs).
 An output pulse from the OpenEphys software was manually toggled between 1 Hz and 10 Hz to give an accurate and discrete timestamp to the Power 1401 digitizer, which allowed for accurate alignment and further synchronization of the behavioral data.
 Neuropixels data was sampled at a rate of 30 kHz.
-The recorded data was pre-processed with common-average referencing \cite{steinmetz2019distributed}, \cite{ludwig2009using} sorted with Kilosort2 \cite{pachitariu2016fast}, and then manually curated with phy GUI (https://github.com/cortex-lab/phy).
+The recorded data was pre-processed with common-average referencing \cite{steinmetz2019distributed}, \cite{ludwig2009using} sorted with Kilosort2 \cite{pachitariu2016fast,pachitariu2024spike}, and then manually curated with the phy GUI (https://github.com/cortex-lab/phy).
 For manual curation, each cluster was compared with other clusters based on the spike waveforms and cross-correlation.
-The clusters with high similarity were mainly inspected to determine whether they should be merged.
+Clusters with high similarity were mainly inspected to determine whether they should be merged.
 Then, the cluster was labeled as a good single unit, multi-units, or noise depending on the quality of the cluster assessed by waveform consistency, amplitude, cross-correlation, and inter-spike intervals.
 To determine if the good single units were within the auditory cortex, the depth from phy was referenced.
-Then, it was confirmed with DiI track spanning after histology.
-Sessions where timestamps were not able to be aligned were discarded.
+In four out of the five mice analyzed, we also verified the recording site of the final session with DiI track spanning after histology.
+Sessions for which the brain condition was poor, auditory responses were weak, or timestamps could not be aligned were discarded.